Spring Security

 - Q&A and closing discussion

-We will focus on deepening and understanding a specific selection of topics.
+We will focus on deepening and understanding a specific selection of topics and adjust the emphasis (e.g. more SPA/BFF vs. classic web apps) according to the participants’ needs.

 Disclaimer: The actual course content may vary from the above, depending on the trainer, implementation, duration and constellation of participants.